 In September 2017, Praesidium Investment Management publicly announced in a Schedule 13D filed with the SEC its disagreement with our strategy and stated that it was seeking changes in the composition of our Board of Directors.
-We incurred professional and other fees relating to Praesidium's actions as noted above.
-In March 2018, Praesidium Investment Management publicly announced in an amended Schedule 13D filed with the SEC that it had sold all but 1,000 shares of Company common stock that it previously held; accordingly, we do not expect to incur additional professional and other fees related to this
+We incurred professional and other fees relating to Praesidium's actions.
+As of June 2018, Praesidium Investment Management had sold all of the shares of Company common stock that it previously held.
+We do not expect to incur additional professional and other fees related to this matter.